 Refusal of a Reservation

-The Facilities Rental Office monitors and responds to requests to reserve space.
-When deemed appropriate by the Facilities Rental Office, a requester may be asked to meet with the Facilities Rental Office to clarify the request before a reservation is made so as to assist the requester to conform the request to the requirements of law, policy, procedure and this protocol and discuss time, place and manner considerations for effective communication that protects the safety of the requester, the Campus Community and any visitors.
-The Facilities Rental Office may refuse a reservation request for the following reasons:
+The Facilities Rental Coordinator monitors and responds to requests to reserve space.
+When deemed appropriate by the Facilities Rental Coordinator, a requester may be asked to meet with the Facilities Rental Coordinator to clarify the request before a reservation is made so as to assist the requester to conform the request to the requirements of law, policy, procedure and this protocol and discuss time, place and manner considerations for effective communication that protects the safety of the requester, the Campus Community and any visitors.
+The Facilities Rental Coordinator may refuse a reservation request for the following reasons:

 - Conflict with an earlier request to reserve the same space and time.